 Sometimes, actors take a leap of faith and decide to take on a role that could boost their career, or leave everyone scratching their heads.
-Here are three examples of comedy actors who took on a serious role, and did a fantastic job.
+Here are four examples of comedy actors who took on a serious role, and did a fantastic job.

 1. Adam Sandler in Click (2006)

 Click tells the story of a family man who wants to build a great life for his wife and his children by working hard and earning a promotion.
-What he doesn't realise is that by putting his job first, he's missing out on important family life.
+What he doesn't realize is that by putting his job first, he's missing out on important family life.
 That is until a worker from Bed, Bath and Beyond gives him an exclusive universal remote control, which has the power to pause and fast-forward through time...